 The Polaroid Now is a welcome arrival to the Polaroid product line, and a worthy addition to the increasingly crowded instant camera world.
 It boasts superior image quality to the OneStep2, thanks to its dual-lens autofocus system and improved flash, though it lacks the additional features (such as Bluetooth connectivity and remote trigger) found in the slightly pricier OneStep+.
 For pure point-and-shoot simplicity, though, the Polaroid Now is hard to beat – and while the Instax Mini 11 does have it beaten on price, we definitely prefer the full-size square prints that Polaroid delivers.
 And much as we love the Instax line, when you're shooting old school instant film there's nothing quite like the tactility of holding a big, boxy Polaroid.
 If you don't need the extra bells and whistles of the OneStep+, the Polaroid Now is sure to wow.

-The Kodak Smile Instant Print is a digital instant camera – a modern update of instant photography that combines the best of analog with the beauty of digital.
+The Kodak Smile Instant Print is one of the best digital instant cameras – a modern update of instant photography that combines the best of analog with the beauty of digital.
 This slim-as-a-smartphone camera that sports a sleek design and uses Zink (zero ink) technology – it's essentially a miniature printer with a lens, producing 2x3-inch sticky-backed prints.
 Inside the camera is a relatively humble 5MP sensor (up to 10MP through interpolation), though for images this size you don't need all the resolution in the world.
 Ultimately the pictures it produces look more like printer images than they do instant photographs – not necessarily a bad thing, but they don't possess quite the same magic as instant film.
 The ability to add up to 256GB of microSD memory means that you can snap to your heart's content, then cherry pick the images that you want to print.
 The integrated battery keeps the camera nice and svelte, though you only get around 40 prints per charge – a far cry from the 120-160 shots you get from Polaroids.
 The LCD screen is definitely on the basic side, too, so don't go expecting the same kind of fidelity as in your traditional DSLR or mirrorless screen.

 Kodak's Mini Shot 3 is a tidy little instant print camera that's great for anyone who doesn't want anything too complicate.
 It doesn't use Zink like the Kodak Smile above, but houses a proper little printer that uses Kodak's 4PASS all-in-one cartridges to spit out little square prints, 3 inches by 3 inches.
 The colors pop a good deal better than Zink, and they are also rated to be longer lasting.
 The camera overall is pretty cheap, and running it isn't too expensive either, making it a good option if you want to shoot instant on a budget.
 It also produces 10MP digital photos that you can save via Bluetooth on the app (and you do have to do it this way; there's no internal storage).
 A cheap option that's good fun for anyone, especially those who aren't too confident with using a camera.